 Someone with more than 200 repeats has a full mutation, and likely has symptoms of fragile X syndrome.

 Full mutations cause the FMR1 gene to malfunction, shutting down its ability to produce a protein called fragile X mental retardation 1 protein.
-The function of this protein is not well understood, however scientists believe that it plays a role in the proper functioning of the nervous system.
+The function of this protein is not well understood, but scientists believe that it plays a role in the proper functioning of the nervous system.

 Premutations are more complicated.
 When the parent has a premutation, the risk of a child developing fragile X syndrome depends on the answers to several questions, each of which are detailed below: